 New Breath Test Defense

 A. This office has been continuously working on mathematical and statistical analyses with a statistician to develop new defenses.
-In defending against results from a newly introduced instrument, the Alcotest 7110 in New Jersey, the lawyer needs to have technical knowledge.
+In defending against results from a newly introduced instrument, the Alcotest 7110 in New Jersey, defense attorneys need to have technical knowledge.
 Our statistical consultant has been assisting this office since the Alcotest litigation in State v.
 Chun, et al.

 In the summer of 2009, we innovated a defense that reviews the breath readings.
 When you blew into the machine at the police department, the machine yielded a reading (If not, you probably were charged with refusing to be breath tested).
 We developed something that has invalidated and challenges forensic support for readings and has excluded breath test results in most cases where this office has been retained.